falconry/falcon/README.md

 1. Unlike other Python web frameworks, Falcon won't bottleneck your API's performance.
 Most frameworks max out at serving simple "hello world" requests at a few thousand req/sec, while Falcon can easily serve 10 times as many on the same hardware.
 Even Bottle, one of the fastest frameworks we tested, takes twice as long to serve requests compared to Falcon.
 2. Falcon isn't very opinionated.
 In other words, the framework leaves a lot of decisions and implementation details to you, the API developer, which means you will need to use your head a little more than other frameworks, and probably write a little more code.
 On the other hand, this gives you a lot of freedom to customize and tune your implementation in order to create a solution that stands out from the crowd.
+3. Falcon doesn't include a lot of cruft that is simply unnecessary when building web services.
+Less code and fewer dependencies means a smaller attack surface, lower memory usage, and fewer places for bugs to hide.

-3. I have no idea what you're talking about, but [here's a bunny][bunny] with a pancake on its head.
+If you're still not convinced, check out this [bunny][bunny] with a pancake on its head.

 [bunny]: http://www.thepartyanimal-blog.org/wp-content/uploads/2012/04/pancake_bunny.jpg